Goodee Montgomery

+Career

 Montgomery was born Virginia Lawhead in St. Joseph, Missouri.
 Her father, Rex Lawhead, managed a theater in Decatur, Illinois.
 Her parents divorced when she was 15 years old.
 Her stage name was a combination of a pet name her uncle used for her, Goodee, and her mother's maiden name, Montgomery.

 Montgomery sang and played banjo and ukulele.
 She also arranged, recorded, and made broadcasts for the Victor Company in addition to writing songs and writing books about the ukulele.
 As a writer, Montgomery used the pen name Donna McDonald.

 On Broadway, Montgomery portrayed Hotsie in Piggy (1927).
 Montgomery and Dorothy Stone formed an act in the early 1930s, following in the tradition of Montgomery's uncle and Stone's father, who had an act together.

 Montgomery married director Frank Burgess McDonald in 1934.
 She became a successful watercolor artist after she injured her spine in 1940 and cut short her career in acting.